suddhabrato/edmonds-blossom-algorithm/README.md

 ![](https://github.com/not-so-frank-sinatra/edmonds-blossom-algorithm/blob/main/Inputs.gif)

 Now head over to the terminal and press the *Enter* key to see how the algorithm proceeds step-by-step till the maximum matching is obtained.
-Once we obtain the maximum matching, the program shall ask you to press *Enter* key thrice to terminate the program.
+Once we obtain the maximum matching, the program shall ask us to press the *Enter* key thrice to terminate the program.

 ![](https://github.com/not-so-frank-sinatra/edmonds-blossom-algorithm/blob/main/Matching.gif)